 Finally, with so much one could learn about the big picture, and the history of expansion of the universe, formation of myriad types of galaxies and other amazing structures, we should consider the role of the small, within the subatomic milieu of quantum mechanics.
 If you learn more about the Big Bang hypothesis, you will delve into this micro world of matter.
 Scientists in this field of cosmology, individuals for whom things really make sense, marry the micro and the macro in calculations for how it all works (e.g., String Theory, M Theory).
 These fields, involving advanced math and study of multimensions, are not quite as accessible as, say, molecular biology, which can be daunting enough, but this is where the action is for the heady world of theoretical physics.

 We are finding out more about the timing of the events in the Big Bang, even down to super-fine divisions of the millisecond.
 NASA's Wilkinson Microwave Anisotropy Probe ( WMAP ) is a satellite designed to study the evidence left behind from the Big Bang.
-You may be interested to see this Christian Science Monitor article about WMAP's implications and science writer John Gribbin's article called Inflation for Beginners .
+You may be interested to see this article about WMAP's implications for dark matter and understanding the structure of the universe to see how scientists refine their explanations with new data and reconsideration of older data.
+Scientists involved with the WMAP project have been awarded several prizes for their discoveries.
+See science writer John Gribbin's article called Inflation for Beginners .